 Title tags represent the first user’s interaction with your website in Google search results.
 Their optimization is one of the most important task of on-page SEO, especially when it comes to click-through rate and focus keyword optimization.

-From the HTML point of view, title tag is a small piece of code that determines the SERP appearance of a website.
+From the HTML point of view, title tag is small piece of code that determines the SERP appearance of a website.

 So what can you do to create title tags that are as powerful as possible?
 What are the most common title tag mistakes you should avoid?